 Do the strategic homework you developed through the brand communications plan, and begin to populate the 12 questions of your creative brief.
 Below, we can see how to use our creative brief template to build on the brand communications strategy.

-Our mini creative brief template
+Mini creative brief template

 Going too fast sometimes takes too long.
 With the explosion of media options, timing is everything.
 Unfortunately, there are too many “phone call briefs” happening.
 Even worse, no brief at all.
 Accordingly, when in a rush, use our mini creative brief template.